Lead Generation Hacks That Can Save You Time and Money

 - Meaningful and useful blog posts and videos related to the lead magnet that can be promoted using PPC or SEO keyword strategies that help new prospects find your content

-A note about generation leads vs. buying leads
+A note about generating leads vs. buying leads

 Generating leads organically is infinitely better than buying leads.
 For one, the leads you generate organically will be primed and ready to hear more from you because they’ve already opted in to receive content from you.
 If the content they received in exchange for their email address was meaningful and useful to them, they will be more likely to respond to further calls to action.
 When you buy leads, the cold-calls you make are to people who don’t know you.
 They did not opt-in to receive information from you, so they’re less likely to respond positively because your cold-calling will feel like an intrusion.
 You also run the risk of being flagged as spam which will open up new problems that will hinder your marketing efforts down the line.